Quicklinks

 We respect our sponsee’s choices.

-• There are times when, despite how close we may feel to our sponsees, they choose to move on.
-Perhaps they have found a new sponsor.
+There are times when, despite how close we may feel to our sponsee, they choose to move on..

-• If we find ourselves angry or resentful, we can acknowledge the underlying hurt, avoid talking negatively about them, and practice the remedy for resentment found in the book, Alcoholics Anonymous.
-We remind ourselves that ultimately it is a Higher Power—the divine third—that brings a sponsor and sponsee together.
+• Even if we find ourselves angry, resentful, or hurt, we can acknowledge our feelings without talking negatively about a former sponsee.
+We keep the focus on ourselves and practice the remedy for resentment found in the book, Alcoholics Anonymous.
+We remind ourselves that ultimately it is a Higher Power—the divine third—that guides both sponsor and sponsee.

 The Joys of Sponsoring